Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Discussion

 Data validation is a cornerstone of high quality data science workflows.
 Broadly, data validation is centered around establishing the credibility of individual data values, the coherence of data with itself, and the consistency of data with relevant external sources (Alexander 2023).
-Data quality --- or a lack thereof --- can have fundamental downstream effects on the rest of the scientific process.
-If the data being supplied to a statistical model is incorrect in some way (e.g., a categorical variable is stored as numeric), this will have significant implications for subsequent results and conclusions (Alexander 2023; Hynes, Sculley, and Terry 2017; Breck et al. 2019; Zhang et al. 2023; Gao, Xie, and Tao 2016).
-A powerful tool to implement data validation in practice is automated testing, which intuits data expectations from format, column name, or other meta information and converts those expectations to code (Alexander 2023; Zhang et al. 2023).
+Data quality---or a lack thereof---can have fundamental downstream effects on the rest of the scientific process.
+If the data being supplied to a statistical model is incorrect in some way (e.g., a categorical variable is stored as numeric), this will have significant implications for subsequent results and conclusions (Hynes, Sculley, and Terry 2017; Breck et al. 2019; L. Zhang et al. 2023; Gao, Xie, and Tao 2016).

+One way to implement data validation in practice is automated testing, which intuits data expectations from format, column name, or other meta information and converts those expectations to code (L. Zhang et al. 2023).
 Automated validation promotes trustworthiness and transparency.
 By developing a suite of tests to validate that particular characteristics of a dataset hold true, data scientists uncover fundamental assumptions that underpin their work and equip users with confidence that those assumptions are met in practice.
-The value of data validation testing is not limited to particular domains --- it is a fundamental component of a reliable data science workflow, regardless of the data at hand (Alexander 2023; Gao, Xie, and Tao 2016).
+The value of data validation testing is not limited to particular domains---it is a fundamental component of a reliable data science workflow, regardless of the data at hand (Alexander 2023; Gao, Xie, and Tao 2016).

 There are a number of challenges that accompany the development and implementation of data validation tests.
-These challenges are particularly important to consider when thinking about data validation efforts across research domains and levels of data science expertise.
+These challenges are particularly important when thinking about data validation efforts across research domains and levels of statistical and data science expertise.